SARDet-100K: Towards Open-Source Benchmark and ToolKit for Large-Scale SAR Object Detection: Introduction

 To mitigate the aforementioned domain gap and model gap, we propose a novel Multi-Stage with Filter Augmentation (MSFA) pretraining framework to bridge these gaps.
 This framework addresses the challenge from multiple angles: data input, domain transition, and model migration, each tailored to the unique properties of the SAR image detection task.
 For data input: to address the input domain gap between the pretrain and finetune datasets, we employ traditional, handcrafted feature descriptors.
-These descriptors efficiently transform the input data from pixel space to a feature space that is not only robust to noise but also statistically narrows the gap between data from RGB and SAR modalities (see Fig.~\ref{fig:domain_gap}), thereby enhancing the transferability of pretrained knowledge.
+These descriptors efficiently transform the input data from pixel space to a feature space that is not only robust to noise but also statistically narrows the gap between data from RGB and SAR modalities (see Fig.~\ref{fig:domains}(a)), thereby enhancing the transferability of pretrained knowledge.
 For domain transition: we propose a domain transition bridge utilizing an optical remote sensing detection dataset.
-This bridge connects natural RGB images through optics correlation and SAR images through object correlation, establishing a hierarchical pretraining approach that effectively closes the domain gap between RGB and SAR imagery (see Fig.~\ref{fig:domain_trans}).
+This bridge connects natural RGB images through optics correlation and SAR images through object correlation, establishing a hierarchical pretraining approach that effectively closes the domain gap between RGB and SAR imagery (see Fig.~\ref{fig:domains}(b)).
 For model migration: to guarantee thorough training of the entire detection framework and to facilitate complete model migration for finetuning, we employ the entire detector as a bridging model throughout the multi-stage pretraining process.

 The MSFA framework demonstrates remarkable efficacy in reducing the substantial domain and model gaps typically encountered between the pretraining and finetuning stages.
-Our proposed method is not only effective but also general and applicable across various modern deep neural networks. \\
+MSFA is not only effective but also general and applicable across various modern deep neural networks. \\

+Our contribution to the field of SAR object detection can be concluded into the following FOUR points: